ChompChompDead/Teddyware-Client/README.md

  if you feel like you haven't been credited or I forgot you. <br>
  feel free to message me on discord Frostbyte#3340.

+this project has been discontinued because of the lead developer being bored of the project. the project might be revived again if me or the lead developer feel like doing so.

+Thanks! for sticking to us in this crazy journey

 Teddyware is a utility mod for minecraft anarchy servers for 1.12.2. <br>
 It is like **optifine**, and should only be used on servers that allow it. <br>